philrz/super/book/src/super-sql/functions/parsing/grok.md

    avoid compatibility issues, we recommend building configurations starting from the RE2-based [included patterns](#included-patterns).

+>[!NOTE]
-> _If you absolutely require features of Logstash's Grok that are not currently
+> If you absolutely require features of Logstash's Grok that are not currently
 > present in SuperSQL, you can create a Logstash-based preprocessing
 > pipeline that uses its
 > [Grok filter plugin](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html)